Japan split over how to deal with North Korean missile launches

 Story highlights

-- Abe pushing to revise Japan's pacifist constitution in the fact of N. Korean threats
+- Abe pushing to revise Japan's pacifist constitution in the face of N. Korean threats

 - But pacifist groups instead blame the US and Donald Trump for inflaming tensions